Weddings & Prayers and Dedication

 There are several key people who you will come into contact with as you prepare for your wedding day at St John’s.

-Either Revd Jonathan Hillman or Revd Jean Lewis will be conducting your Marriage service.
-Jonathan is Rector at St John’s and Jean is the Honorary Assistant Priest.
-Both enjoy engaging with wedding couples, their families and guests to make the wedding day memorable for all the right reasons.
+In all likelihood Revd Jonathan Hillman will be conducting your Marriage service.
+Jonathan is Rector at St John’s and enjoys engaging with wedding couples, their families and guests to make the wedding day memorable for all the right reasons.
+If Jonathan is unavailable, cover will be arranged and you will be informed in good time who will be conducting your service.
+There will be plenty of time for you to get to know the minister beforehand.

 The Parish Administrator, Kim Murray, is generally your first port of call if you have any general questions or enquiries relating to your wedding which are not to do with the service itself.
 It is her role to ensure we are all in the right place at the right time!